arteknix/Getting-Started-with-C-Python-AVR/LearningAvrC/README.md

-# Coding in C for Arduino
+# Coding in C for Arduino/AVR
 The heart of this Repo